rabbanyk/complexdatalabmcgill.github.io/_posts/2020-06-10-post-kellin-kdd.md

 Also, the API link appears to redirect to a comparison with other similar sites, and contains no information about using the API.

-Potential Uses: if these rankings represented reliable news sites, this would be an excellent resource as both a feature and metric.
-However, given the above, caution is needed.
-It may be useful as one additional feature/metric, but not the main one, or at least not without further analysis.

 **SAME: Sentiment-Aware Multi-Modal Embedding for Detecting Fake News (ASONAM long)**